orstavik/JoiComponents/book/chapter4/Mixin1_ChildrenChangedMixin.md

   }
 }
 ```
-There is a lot of code here.
+There is a lot of code here that we use to solve two issues:
-The first issue we solve is that `slotchange` does not bubble.
+1. `slotchange` does not bubble.
 To tackle this issue, we must search for either a no-name slot or all the named slots
 inside the shadowDOM and add event listener for `slotchange` to all these nodes,
 and clean it up.
-Phu..its a mouthful.
+Phu.. its a mouthful.
-The second issue we "tackle with some code" is the disharmony surrounding
-the `slotchange` event in Safari and Chrome.
+2. the disharmony between `slotchange` in Safari and Chrome.
 To fix this problem, we cache the value of the transposable nodes between each potential triggering
 `slotchange` event.
 This ensures that the `slotchangeCallback(...)` will only be called once
 every time there is a change, regardless of how many times it is attempted triggered.